Your monthly rent is one of the most important bills that you pay each month. All of those timely rent payments should

-There are a few third-party companies that work with consumers directly to collect and report information on rent payments: ClearNow, PayYourRent, RentalKharma, and RentTrack are a few examples.
+There are a few third-party companies that work with consumers directly to collect and report information on rent payments: ClearNow, PayYourRent, Cozy, and RentTrack are a few examples.

 How Rent Reporting Helps Your Credit Score

 While there has been some progress in credit reporting of timely rent payments, it’s not widespread.
 If you rent from a smaller company or an individual landlord, it’s less likely that your rent payments will be reported to the credit bureaus.

 On the downside, renting can hurt your credit score in some instances.
-For example, if you're late on your rent payments, break your lease, get evicted, or fail to pay any move out fees and the landlord reports this delinquency to any of the three credit bureaus, including Equifax and TransUnion, that will hurt your credit score.
+For example, if you're late on your rent payments, break your lease, get evicted, or fail to pay any move out fees and the landlord reports an unpaid balance to any of the three credit bureaus, that will hurt your credit score.
 Past due rental balances can also be sent to a collection agency who could report the account on your credit report.

 Using a Credit Card to Pay Your Rent